ClusterLabs/PAF/docs/workshop/en/workshop-PAF.md

 ### Historique de Pacemaker - suite

-FR * 2009 : Corosync apparaît
-FR   * issu de OpenAIS
-FR   * 2ème point de convergence
-FR * 2014 : début de l'harmonisation
-FR
-* 2009 : Corosync
+* 2009 : Corosync appears
   * based on OpenAIS
   * 2nd convergence
-* 2014 : the harmonisation starts
+* 2014 : harmonisation starts

 ::: notes

-FR En 2009 apparaît l'uniformisation des couches de communication grâce à Corosync.
-FR
-FR Une collaboration forte étant désormais née, Pacemaker et Corosync deviennent petit à petit la référence et chaque FR distribution tend vers cette plate-forme commune.
-FR
-In 2009, an effort to standarize the communication layers leads the birth of Corosync.
+In 2009, an effort to standarize the communication layers leads to the birth of Corosync.

 A strong collaboration is born, Pacemaker and Corosync are becoming the